Back to Blog

 The goal of the first 30 days isn't to go viral.
 It's to learn what format works, what your audience responds to, and whether you can sustain the output.

-5 Read the Data and Adjust
+Step 5: Read the Data and Adjust

 After 30 days, look at your analytics:

 Based on this data, either double down on what's working or pivot your angle within the same niche.
-Notice I said pivot your angle, not your niche.
-Switching niches entirely should be a last resort.

 Common Questions